 - 1. S in V1 or V2 plus R in V5 or V6: >55mm if age 35 or younger

-- 45 and if all to the OF

 - >45mm if older than 35

 - 2. No ST/T changes

 True LVH:

 Applicants - True LVH in applicants is CD and waivers are not recommended (WNR).
 Designated Aviators - True LVH in designated aviators CD, with waiver recommended if the aviator is normotensive (with or without antihypertensive medication) and has a normal ejection fraction.
 Please submit the information required below with an Aeromedical Summary.